Lesson 9: Text and String Manipulation

 Figure 6: Using LOCATE to position the text cursor

 As you move the cursor around the screen it's position is printed at the bottom of the screen.
 When you click the left mouse button a smiley character appears where the mouse cursor was.
 The LOCATE statement that would be used to position the text cursor where the smiley is printed is shown at the bottom of the screen.
 Did you notice something about the numbers that were displayed at the bottom?
-If you look closely they reversed.
+If you look closely they are reversed.
 That's because the LOCATE statement requires the text row first (the y coordinate) and then the column (the x coordinate).
 This is backwards from other coordinate oriented commands:

 LOCATE row%, column%